Bjoring Center Events

 Kylie M. Smith, PhD

-March 11, 2026 at 12 p.m. on Zoom
+March 11, 2026 at 12 p.m.
+(ET) on Zoom

-Randolph Award Lecture in conjunction with UVA Medical Center Hour
+2026 Randolph Award Lecture in conjunction with UVA Medical Center Hour

-This presentation traces the development of Dr. Kylie Smith’s thinking and practice as a historian of psychiatry over the last decade.
+over the last decade.
 Drawing on insights from her work on psychiatric nurses, the ethics of health care history research, and her newest work on segregated institutions in the American South, Dr. Smith argues that the history of mental health policy and practice is indelibly shaped by its long intersection with white supremacy.
 This history calls into question our methods as historians, as Dr. Smith calls for a reparatory approach to the history of psychiatry in which truth telling is essential for state and professional accountability.
 At the same time, Dr. Smith demonstrates that this is a complex task that requires us to think carefully about our role and methods as historians, including what stories we choose to tell, and what we owe to our historical actors.

 ♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦